eliyabron/Formal_verification_with_RL/README.md

 ## Installation and run steps:
 <p align="justify">

-1. First Download and Install nuXmv from this link: https://nuxmv.fbk.eu/pmwiki.php?n=Download.Download
+1. First Download and Install nuXmv from [this link](https://nuxmv.fbk.eu/pmwiki.php?n=Download.Download).

 2. Download desired code to a designated folder.

 3. Open a new folder named “tests” and put a copy of nuXmv in there.

 4. In each game run the code from the file:

    * Cops and Robbers: CaRgame_1.py

    * Frozen Lake: main.py

    * Catch the Cheese: main.py
 </p>

 ## Games

 ![](https://github.com/eliyabron/Formal_verification_with_RL/blob/main/Images/Games.jpg)